Ian is a West Point graduate, former US Army officer, Blackhawk helicopter pilot and combat veteran.

 Ian grew up in Hawaii in the 1970’s where cannabis was decriminalized and fully integrated in to the culture.
-He has been healing himself of trauma for over 25 years with sacred plants, a spiritual practice, and being a student and practitioner of ethnobotany.
+He has been healing himself for over 30 years with sacred plants, a spiritual practice, and being a student and practitioner of ethnobotany.
 Ian was a pharmaceutical representative for Pfizer after he got out of the Army witnessing firsthand the meteoric rise of the SSRI’s and synthetic opioids in the early 1990’s.

-He is a casualty of the drug war having been busted for a friend’s cannabis while in law school.
+He is a casualty of the drug war having been arrested for cannabis while in law school.
 Ian is an intellectual property attorney who has been working in the corporate world for over 20 years in the primary roles of VP of Sales and Marketing and General Counsel.
 He is a political activist in the cannabis and natural plant medicine space nationally and locally in Texas.
 Ian was previously the Chairman of the Board for a public policy foundation in Texas for over seven years.

 Ian was featured in the Spike Jonze produced episode Stoned Vets on Weediquette the cannabis focused series on Viceland on HBO with a number of other veterans protesting the VA’s policy on medical cannabis and trying to end the veteran suicide epidemic.

-In 2016 Ian organized a trip for six veterans with PTSD to Peru in May for a 10-day plant diet including ayahuasca and other plant medicines with three Shipibo shaman brothers that are third generation plant medicine healers.
+In 2016 Ian organized a trip for six veterans with PTSD to Peru in May for a 10-day plant diet including ayahuasca and other plant medicines with three Shipibo trained shaman brothers that are third generation plant medicine healers.
 Ian also took some of the same veterans to Mexico for treatment with iboga and 5-Meo-DMT.
-This experience was captured on video and was released as a documentary on March 2017 entitled Soldiers of the Vine.
+This experience was captured on video and was released as a documentary in March 2017 entitled Soldiers of the Vine.